TOCW1 Walk 3 : Netley to Botley

 Southampton Water and the River Hamble

-|Length||14.5km (9.0 miles), 4 hours 15 minutes.
+|Length||15.2km (9.5 miles), 4 hours 15 minutes.
 For the whole outing, including trains, ferry, sights and meals, allow 9 hours 45 minutes.
 Allow an extra 30 minutes in summer if visiting the Netley Chapel centre and the Manor Park farm.|

-Explorer OL 22 & 119 or Landranger 196.
+Explorer OL 22 & OL3 (was 119) or Landranger 196.
 Netley, map reference SU 464 086, is in Hampshire, 5km south-east of Southampton.

-|Toughness||1 out of 10|
+|Toughness||2 out of 10|

 The walk goes down through the Royal Victoria Country Park, past the Netley Chapel, down to the shore at Southampton Water, with a dramatic view of the vast Fawley oil refineries opposite.
-Then the way is along the stony beach for a couple of kilometres (or, for part of the way, parallel to the beach in and out of the scrub woodland if preferred) followed by an inland path through the woods and Hamble Common to the ferry in the delightful village of Hamble.
-The Warsash Ferry (tel 01489 572840) returns to Hamble every ten minutes or so from 9-6 daily and costs £1.50 per person, with room for 12 people maximum (closed Christmas week).
+Then the way is along the stony beach for a couple of kilometres, followed by an inland path through the woods and Hamble Common to the ferry in the delightful village of Hamble.
+The Warsash Ferry (Enquiries tel 02380 454512: Duty Boatman tel 07827 157154) returns to Hamble every ten minutes or so from 9 am to 6 pm Saturday and Sundays and 9 am to 4 pm Monday to Friday and costs £1.50 per person, with room for 12 people maximum (closed Christmas week).
+In winter, there is no regular service and you have to call the Duty Boatman who will turn out for you.
 On the other side of the river, the walk continues up alongside the River Hamble, with its marinas for yachtsmen and mudflats for birds – every variety from Grey Herons and Kingfishers to Redshank and Lapwing (binoculars are worth bringing).
 Lunch is in Lower Swanwick.
-Then it is up the other side of the river and through woodlands and fields to Manor Farm, an open farm run for visitors by the council, with a tea-room open 7 days in summer until 31 October (last orders 4.45).
-The route ends in a pleasant footpath called Lovers Lane, over a stream and up into Botley, where there is a newish tea room.
-It is then a not-very-pleasant kilometre along the main road to the station, with a good pub (across a very busy road) opposite that serves food all afternoon.
+Then it is up the other side of the river on a choice of routes to Manor Farm and Country Park, an open farm run for visitors by Hampshire Council, with a tea-room open 7 days in summer until 31 October (last orders 4.45 pm).
+The route ends in a pleasant footpath called Lovers Lane, over a stream and up into Botley, where there are three pubs and one tea shop.
+It is then a not-very-pleasant 820 metre walk along the main road to the station, with a good pub (across a very busy road) opposite that serves food all afternoon.